Early Childhood Education at South Carolina

-The following courses fulfill the education core for a Bachelor of Arts with a major in Early Childhood Education:
+The following courses fulfill the education core for a bachelor's degree in early childhood education:

 - Classroom Inquiry with Technology